 HPV is very common.
-About nine out of 10 people will have HPV at some point in their lives.
+Eight out of 10 sexually active people will have HPV at some point in their life.

 HPV is a common sexually transmitted infection which usually causes no symptoms.
 Most people clear the virus without ever knowing they have it.

 However, if HPV doesn’t clear naturally from a person's body, it can sometimes cause serious illness, including cancer.

 Learn more about HPV.